Campus safety and managing emergencies FAQ

 - For years, UC Davis has had campus policies and programs to address the use and abuse of alcohol and other drugs among its students.
 Efforts include policy development, educational programming, intervention and enforcement.
 The campuswide effort includes, among others, Student Housing, Counseling Services, and the Associated Students of UC Davis.

-- The university facilitates the Davis Campus/Community Alcohol and Other Drug Coalition.
-The coalition examines issues affecting youth and their families and develops, promotes and supports university and community policies and educational strategies that prevent or reduce alcohol and drug abuse and its consequences.
+- The university facilitates the Davis Alcohol and Other Drug Advisory Group.
+The group examines issues affecting youth and their families and develops, promotes and supports university and community policies and educational strategies that prevent or reduce alcohol and drug abuse and its consequences.

 - A lot of college students run into problems at parties.
 How is UC Davis addressing that?

-- In response to participation in the project, UC Davis has created the Safe Party Initiative, which focuses on creating safer party environments by building a closer sense of community between students and neighbors, promoting safety at parties, and increasing enforcement of alcohol-related laws and policies.
+- The Safe Party Initiative works to create safer party environments by building a closer sense of community between students and neighbors, promoting safety at parties, and increasing enforcement of alcohol-related laws and policies.
 This initiative is a collaboration of the city of Davis and UC Davis.

 - Does UC Davis have an office devoted to prevention of problems related to alcohol and other drug use?